silverstripe/silverstripe-userforms/docs/en/userguide/form-submissions.md

 **Form submission:** ![Address card icon](_images/address-card.png)

-This indicates a file is associated with a form submission, this file could contain personal identifiable information and care should be taken so that it is not leaked.
+This indicates a file is associated with a form submission.
+This file has not been uploaded to the CMS by a Content Manager and may contain sensitive information.
+Care should be taken so that it is not published and leaked.

 **Form submission with warning:** ![Address card with warning icon](_images/address-card-warning.png)